+After some photography tips?
+Well, you are in luck.
 When it comes to blogging I find one of the most important things, especially if you are posting things like product reviews and features, is your photography and images.
 Now firstly I am certainly not a photographer.
-I’ve never took a course on the subject and I certainly have no qualification in photography either.
-However, over the years from trial and error and research I’ve found certain tips and tricks have helped me so I thought I’d share three of those today in the hope that maybe someone else can put these tips to good use, just like I do.
+I’ve never taken a course on the subject and I certainly have no qualification in photography either.
+However, over the years from trial and error and research, I’ve found certain tips and tricks have helped me.
+Therefore, I thought I’d share three of those today in the hope that maybe someone else can put these tips to good use, just like I do.

 Learn how to edit your photographs

 The second of my 3 photography tips is to educate yourself.
 When it comes to my photographs I edit all of them.
 I don’t heavily edit or alter my images as it just isn’t my style.
 However, I do tend to make minor adjustments by editing things like shadows, the brightness and image highlights.
 I also often tend to crop and re-size my images if they’re not quite the right fit for a certain layout.
 By editing my images I enhance the overall look making them appear much nicer online.

 Editing is a pretty simple thing to carry out, that is if you are making pretty minor adjustments.
 If you are looking to carry out more advanced editing techniques you can do so simply by learning.
 There are thousands of videos and tutorials online that explain how to edit your pictures.
 There are even many books on photography so if you aren’t sure on something, look it up on Googled.
 Before you know it you’ll soon find that with a bit of time and practice you are clued up and ready to go.